Diprosopus: Faith and Hope Howie

-Faith Daisy and Hope Alice Howie (8 May – 27 May 2014) were born in Sydney, Australia, to parents Simon Howie and Renee Young.
+Faith Daisy and Hope Alice Howie (8–27 May 2014) were born in Sydney, Australia, to parents Simon Howie and Renee Young.
 Faith and Hope shared one body and skull, but had complete duplication of the facial features, as well as duplication of the brain; both brains joined to one brain stem.
 Young and Howie had learned at nineteen weeks gestation of their children's condition, but opted not to terminate the pregnancy.
 The children were born six weeks prematurely and appeared to be doing well, able to breathe unaided several days after their birth, and they were observed to sleep and cry at different times.
 They died nineteen days following their birth due to unknown causes, although some sources indicated that the girls died following an operation for unknown reasons.

 Other animals

 Janus, a goat with two faces on one body, survived from April 5 to May 5, 2020 in Wittenberg, Wisconsin.

 Few two-faced animals have survived due to associated internal organ abnormalities and brain abnormalities.
 One of the most famous was Ditto, a pig.
 Ditto was raised to adulthood, but died of pneumonia caused by food inhalation when breathing through one muzzle while eating with the other.

 Cats with the condition are known as 'Janus cats', after the Roman god.
 In July 2006, a six-year-old male Janus cat called "Frank and Louie" from Millbury, Massachusetts, USA, received publicity.
 In their case, only one esophagus (and possibly only one trachea) were functional; this aided survival.
 In September 2011, when Frank and Louie were twelve years old, it was announced that they would appear in the 2012 Guinness Book of World Records as the longest-surviving Janus cat on record.
 In 2014, Frank and Louie died at the age of fifteen.